Revisiting thermodynamics in computation and information theory: Introduction

-In this article, we will present an overview of the impact of thermodynamics in the field of computation, mainly the artificial process (computer science theory)~\cite{a82,a82a,a82b} and the information theory~\cite{a83,a83a,a83b}.
+In this article, we will present an overview of the impact of thermodynamics in the field of computation, mainly the artificial process (computer science theory)~\cite{hopcroft2001introduction,lewis1998elements,hromkovivc2003theoretical} and the information theory~\cite{cover1999elements,kullback1997information,gallager1968information}.
 For the information theory, our primary focus will be on the error-correcting codes.
-To get a clear and vivid idea of the topics considered in this work, it is worth mentioning the related topics which are not considered in this review article.
+To get a clear and vivid idea of the topics considered in this work, it is worth mentioning the related topics that are not considered in this review article.
 In this work, we have considered some specific computational models.
-The effect of thermodynamics for analog computers and the dynamical systems (e.g. cellular automata) is not studied here.
-If the readers are interested in this direction there are suggested to go through the works~\cite{a84} for the analysis in the analog system and works~\cite{a85} which investigates the application of statistical physics in dynamical systems.
+The effect of thermodynamics on analog computers and the dynamical systems (e.g. cellular automata) is not studied here.
+If the readers are interested in this direction they are suggested to go through the works~\cite{diamantini2016landauer} for the analysis in the analog system and works~\cite{baez2012algorithmic} which investigates the application of statistical physics in dynamical systems.
 Interested readers can go through various surveys in the field of computation and information.
-A general survey in quantum computation is done in~\cite{a86}, whereas~\cite{a87} reviews quantum speed limits.
-Discussion for the analysis of the fundamental limitation of the physical process is shown in~\cite{a88,a89,a90,a91}.
-Thermodynamical analysis of biochemical process are not analyzed in this work, one can see~\cite{a92,a93,a94,a95,a96,a97,a98} to get an idea on this direction.
+A general survey in quantum computation is done in~\cite{lo1998introduction}, whereas~\cite{deffner2017quantum} reviews quantum speed limits.
+Discussion for the analysis of the fundamental limitation of the physical process is shown in~\cite{pour1982noncomputability,moore1990unpredictability,lloyd2000ultimate,lloyd2017uncomputability}.
+Thermodynamical analysis of biochemical processes is not analyzed in this work, one can see~\cite{ouldridge2017fundamental,ouldridge2018importance,brittain2019biochemical,sartori2014thermodynamic,hasegawa2018multidimensional,mehta2012energetic,mehta2016landauer} to get an idea of this direction.
 Similarly, we have not considered the modeling of computational machines in the field of computer science with biochemical models.
-See~\cite{a99,a100,a101,a102,a103,a104,a105,a106} for works in this direction.
-Thermodynamics of the system which interacts with the environment~\cite{a107,a108,a109,a110,a111,a112,a113,a114,a115} are investigated, which is out of scope of this review article.
+See~\cite{prohaska2010innovation,bryant2012chromatin,benenson2012biomolecular,angluin2006stably,chen2014deterministic,dong2012bisimulation,soloveichik2008computation,rondelez2016dna} for works in this direction.
+Thermodynamics of the system that interacts with the environment~\cite{touchette2004information,touchette2000information,barato2017thermodynamic,sagawa2008second,sagawa2012nonequilibrium,wilming2016second,large2021stochastic,gingrich2016near,horowitz2017information} is investigated, which is out of the scope of this review article.
 So, in this article, our primary focus is to visualize the impact that thermodynamics has on computation and information theory.